 I mention all of this to explain why I have to cry foul over the decision by one of my favorite biking blogs, D.C.
 Streetsblog, to make fun of Cantor because a recent “60 Minutes” episode showed him riding a bike.

-others suggested the scene showed hypocrisy, given Cantor’s opposition to spending meant to benefit bicyclists.
+This blog and others suggested the scene showed hypocrisy, given Cantor’s opposition to spending meant to benefit bicyclists.
 But who knows why he was filmed on his bike.
 Maybe his advisers thought it would make him easier to relate to.
 Maybe it was to make him look healthy and vibrant.
 Maybe he likes to ride a bike.
 I say we take it at face value, and no matter what his motivation was, riding a bike is good for Cantor, and it’s good for bicyclists everywhere.
 The bicycling community should encourage this kind of thing, not attack it.

 Rather than accuse Cantor of hypocrisy, I would take a different approach.
 Here are the kinds of things I hope to say next time I see him: